DrK-Lo/lotterhoslabprotocols/notebook/2021-04-27_labCleanupPlan.md

 ### -80C
 - [ ] Plan for defrost
+- [ ] Plan for service

 ### Around the lab
 - [ ] clean glassware by sink
 - [ ] Alan will check out working solutions at back of lab by tips
 - [ ] Alan will check on seawater solutions by the windows
+- [ ] Get a charger for the Uniden MHS75 marine radio

 ### Protocols
 - [ ] Take3 / Pico Green